 Even though USPS treats military addresses as domestic mail, most military shipments still require you to fill out a customs form.
 So don’t forget!
 Keep in mind that most shipping software solutions will automatically generate customs forms along with your shipping labels when you buy postage online.

-Shipping Software is the Cheapest Way to Ship to Military Addresses
+Shipping Software is the Best Way to Save Money on All Your Shipments

 If you didn’t know that you can use shipping software to purchase postage, we highly suggest giving it a try!
 In addition to printing postage labels with customs forms, shipping software solutions also let you get access to Commercial Pricing rates.
 Those rates represent the deepest level of USPS postage discounts available.
 As a result, you’ll save a TON of money on any packages you ship to military addresses.